Coalition government: United States

 In the United States, political parties have formed legislative coalitions in the past in order to push forward specific policies or legislation in the United States Congress.
 In 1855, a coalition was formed between members of the American Party, Opposition Party and Republican Party to elect Nathaniel P. Banks speaker of the House.

 Later, in 1917, at the start of the 65th Congress, a coalition was formed between members of the Democratic Party, Progressive Party and Socialist Party of America to elect Champ Clark as the speaker of the United States House of Representatives.
 This was the only time a socialist party entered coalition government in the House on a national level.
-More recently, during the 118th Congress, an informal legislative coalition formed between Democrats and mainline Republicans to pass critical legislation opposed by the Freedom Caucus, an extreme right-wing faction controlling a minority of seats in the Republican Conference.
+More recently, during the 118th Congress, an informal legislative coalition formed between Democrats and mainline Republicans to pass critical legislation opposed by the Freedom Caucus, a right-wing faction controlling a minority of seats in the Republican Conference.

 A coalition government, in which "power-sharing" of executive offices is performed, has not occurred in the United States.
 The norms that allow coalition governments to form and persist do not exist in the United States.